culturedigitalskills/2024-digitisation-photogrammetry/episodes/setting-up-the-environment.Rmd

 ::::::::::::::::::::::::::::::::::::: objectives

-- Explains the techniques for creating 3d objects from 2d images positioned at a different interval in space with specialized software.
+- To explains the techniques for creating 3d objects from 2d images positioned at a different interval in space with specialized software.
 ::::::::::::::::::::::::::::::::::::::::::::::::

 Multiple 2d photographs can be used to generate [point clouds](https://en.wikipedia.org/wiki/Point_Cloud) where each point has now three-dimensional coordinates.